ThinkBigAnalytics/scalding-workshop/README.md

 Ruby is used as a platform-independent language for driver scripts by Scalding and we've followed the same convention.
 See [ruby-lang.org](http://ruby-lang.org) for details on installing Ruby.
 Either version 1.8.7 or 1.9.X will work.

-## Sanity Test
+## Sanity Check

 Once you've completed these steps, run the following commands as a sanity check to ensure that everything is setup properly.
 Using `bash`:

     cd $HOME/fun/scalding-workshop
-    ./run.rb scripts/SanityCheck.scala
+    ./run.rb scripts/SanityCheck0.scala

 On Windows:

     cd C:\fun\scalding-workshop
-    ruby run.rb scripts/SanityCheck.scala
+    ruby run.rb scripts/SanityCheck0.scala

-The command should run without error.
+The commands should run without error.
 Note that it takes a moment to compile the Scala script and run to completion.
-The output is written to `output/SanityCheck.txt`.
+The output is written to `output/SanityCheck0.txt`.
 What's in that file?

 ## Optional Installs